Tunjesh/GAPAIM/FromFMEAtoAIM.md

 This file provides an explanation of how the FMEA Severity–Occurrence–Detection (SOD) framework was adapted into the GAP-AIM (Addressability–Impact–Mitigation) model.
 While FMEA is widely used in engineering and risk management, its direct application to AI risks comes with some limitations.
 AI risks are not always mechanical failures but socio-technical challenges that involve governance, ethics, and trust.

-To address this, we reframed the scoring pillars:
+To address this, I reframed the scoring pillars:
 Severity became Impact, asking what happens if a risk is ignored;
 Occurrence became Addressability, asking whether the risk can be prevented by design; and